 Agricultural employers must keep training records for two years, for every worker/handler that performs applicable tasks on the agricultural establishment.
 Commercial pesticide handler employers must keep training records for two years for each handler they employ.

 - the date of training,

 - evidence of the trainer's qualification to train,

 - EPA approval number for a Train-the-Trainer course, and the date it was completed by the trainer, or

 - evidence of state/tribal designation as a WPS trainer

 - EPA approval number for the training materials.

-If a worker or handler asks for a copy of his or her WPS training record, it must be provided in writing within two weeks.
+If a worker or handler asks for a copy of his or her WPS training record, it must be provided in writing.
 There is no standard form or training card available from the EPA.
 Ask your state if there is an official training record/template available in your state.

 What are the training topics?